ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 Variables can be paired with [conditions](https://github.com/Thundermaker300/ScriptedEvents/wiki/Conditions) very well; however, they can also be used in standalone math equations.

+Certain scripts may have special variables that are only available in certain cases.
+See [this page](https://github.com/Thundermaker300/ScriptedEvents/wiki/Per-Script-Variables) for more info.

 ## Variables
 ### Numerical variables
 #### Chance